artsy/hokusai/docs/Review_Apps.md

     ```yml
     image: 585031190124.dkr.ecr.us-east-1.amazonaws.com/volt:staging

-    # …must be changed to…
+    # must be changed to...

     image: 585031190124.dkr.ecr.us-east-1.amazonaws.com/volt:<name>
     ```
-    …where `<name>` is the review app name you've been using in previous steps, especially step 3.
+    ... where `<name>` is the review app name you've been using in previous steps, especially step 3.

 5) Create new deployment on k8s based on your new local YAML config: